F1 drivers praise Canadian Grand Prix racetrack: 'One of my favourite' | TSN

 The 40-year-old Brit won his first-ever Formula One race in Montreal with McLaren back in 2007.
 He now holds a record 105 career wins, and his seven victories at the Canadian GP tie him with Michael Schumacher for the most all-time.

 And Hamilton is not the only big fan of racing in Montreal.
-Drivers who have yet to top the podium in Canada also spoke positively about the challenging course.
+Drivers who have yet to top the podium in Canada also spoke positively about the challenging course ahead of Sunday's race.

 "A track I enjoy,” said McLaren’s Oscar Piastri, the current F1 leader.
 “It's very, very difficult to drive around here, to not make mistakes.”